dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

 # Kubernetes ReplicaSet

+> cover image: Photo by <a href="https://unsplash.com/@frankiefoto?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">frank mckenna</a> on <a href="https://unsplash.com/photos/assorted-color-filed-intermodal-containers-tjX_sniNzgQ?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 In this article, we'll talk about Kubernetes ReplicaSet.
 Being familiar with the earlier articles in this series is helpful for a better understanding.

 ## What Is a ReplicaSet?